Be sure you use the proper cover letter format to make your cover letter readable and professional.

 Quantifying your achievements will make them stand out to the employer, but only include numbers highly relevant to the hiring company and position.

-For example, you might talk about your success in increasing unique page visits if the requirements for the job include SEO skills or proficiency in writing web content.
+For example, you might discuss your success increasing unique page visits if the job requirements include SEO skills or proficiency in writing web content.
 You wouldn’t if the job ad is for a print publication.

 Seb Morgan